Top 10 Nigerian Hip-Hop/Rap Albums Of 2020

 It’s a testament to his boundless creative talents that 14 years after he released his classic debut album House Of Raps, Pherowshuz is still relevant to the culture and the success of his Magnito-assisted single Hauwa in the Northern part of the country is evidence of his ability to make chart-topping hit rap records that can stand the test of time.

-Tha Phero did not make my list of top 10 rap albums last year but was good enough to warrant an honourable mention.
+Tha Phero did not make my list of top 10 Nigerian rap albums of 2020, but was good enough to warrant an honourable mention.

 - Hauwa Featuring Magnito